f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

       As a result, because Chrome has not closed the actual TCP connection, BIG-IP still processes traffic with the configuration that was present when the connection was originally created.
-That *stale* connection was still using the verison of the configuration with the iRule attached to the Virtual Service resulting in the maintenance page being shown.
+That *stale* connection was still using the version of the configuration with the iRule attached to the Virtual Service resulting in the maintenance page being shown.

    |image2_30|